Paul-J-Company/Systems-Design/Systems-Design-Theory-and-Concepts.md

 ### Concept of Broad and Deep Learning:
 Synonym for Broad is Wide so they are equivalent and will be used interchangeably.<br>
 BROAD Learning is finding the correlations, relationships, similarities, differences, etc. among all fields of study.<br>
-You can think of Breadth as the "[BIGPICTURE](https://dictionary.cambridge.org/us/dictionary/english/big-bigger-picture)"  or the "[Holistic View](https://beyo.global/thinking/what-are-holistic-approaches-and-why-are-companies-using-them)" or the "[Can't See the Forrest Through the Trees](https://www.linkedin.com/pulse/whats-meaning-cant-see-forest-through-trees-jared-jerotz)" [colloquialism](https://www.quora.com/What-does-it-mean-to-see-the-forest-through-the-trees).<br>
+You can think of Breadth as the "[BIGPICTURE](https://dictionary.cambridge.org/us/dictionary/english/big-bigger-picture)"  or the "[Holistic View](https://beyo.global/thinking/what-are-holistic-approaches-and-why-are-companies-using-them)" or the "[Can't See the Forrest Through the Trees](https://www.linkedin.com/pulse/whats-meaning-cant-see-forest-through-trees-jared-jerotz)" [colloquialism](https://www.quora.com/What-does-it-mean-to-see-the-forest-through-the-trees) [[1]](https://medium.com/collaborative-synchronous-data-visualization/a-tree-is-not-a-forest-why-trees-are-a-perfect-metaphor-for-human-communities-3fb4f74c24cb
+).<br>
 It's imperitive that you don't miss the [BIGPICTURE](https://dictionary.cambridge.org/us/dictionary/english/big-bigger-picture) by focusing on tiny details.<br>
 BROAD Learning enables you to **_Identify correlations among all past shallow knowledge_**.<br>
 BROAD Learning is essential for Leaders who have to make high-level decisions and see the [BIGPICTURE]().<br>